peng1055/Dynamic-Supply-Chain/README.md

 Please refer to the <a href="https://github.com/peng1055/Dynamic-Supply-Chain/blob/master/SCM%20example">SCM Example</a>
 <br><br>
 <li><h2><b>Summary</b></h2></li>
+In this article, we introduced the basic concepts of supply chain and the conditions required to build the supply chain models.
+However, in reality, the cost functions may not be linear, and there may be a quantity discount.
+This is the part that the linear model cannot explain.

 <li><h2><b>Reference</b></h2></li>
 <ul>
   <li>Handout of Operations Research Applications, ORA_03_Capacity_Scheduling_SCM_2020, Dr. Chia-Yen Lee</li>